rwbutler/LetterCase/README.md

 ##### Using Xcode package list:

-Xcode 11 includes support for [Swift Package Manager](https://swift.org/package-manager/).
-In order to add LetterCase to your project using Xcode, from the `File` menu select `Swift Packages` and then select `Add Package Dependency`.
+Xcode includes support for [Swift Package Manager](https://swift.org/package-manager/).
+In order to add LetterCase to your project using Xcode, from the `File` menu, select `Add Package Dependency`.
+(The option was in the `Swift Packages` in some older Xcode versions)

 A dialogue will request the package repository URL which is: